Posted August 2025

 Payroll employment

-• In the 12 months ending in June 2025, employment increased in three industries, decreased in six industries, and was unchanged in three industries.
+In the 12 months ending in July 2025, employment increased in seven industries and decreased in five industries.

-• The largest increase over the year was in private education and health services, which added 500 jobs.
+The largest increase over the year was in private education and health services (up 500 jobs), followed by other services (up 300 jobs).

 Nonfarm employment estimates, not seasonally adjusted, Thurston County